derekcheungsa/langchain-fastapi/README.md

 <br>

 ## Pre-Commit Hooks
-  The pre-commit git hooks consists on run some checks before confirm or commit your changes on the local repo, the .pre-commit-config.yml file contains the checks. https://pre-commit.com/ <br>
+  The pre-commit git hooks consists on run some checks before confirm or commit your staged changes on the local repo, the <i>.pre-commit-config.yml</i> file contains the checks. <br>
+  https://pre-commit.com/ <br>
   https://pypi.org/project/pre-commit/ <br>